 I will next acknowledge how cool it was to get to hear live Gregorian chant—an experience I had to seek diligently for and have a little bit of luck in finding where it was still offered.
 We had to climb a steep hill to get to the monastery, which took some time.
 But it was worth it!

 The last music experience was less inspiring to me, but still memorable and instructive.
 We were at a traditional Italian restaurant, with every detail in place.
 I could mark off a checklist all the iconic décor you’d expect: the outdoor tables, the lights, the red-and-white-checked tablecloths, the bookshelves of wine, the bottles of olive oil and vinegar, the solemn but friendly greeting from the waiters of "Ciao" or "Buonasera," the handwoven baskets and rows of dried onions and other vegetables hanging in the alcove.
 With such a setting, in my imagination, I could almost hear mandolins and accordion players.
-(As kids, we all recall the dinner scene in Disney's Lady and the Tramp, right?)
+(We all recall the dinner scene in Disney's Lady and the Tramp, right?)
 But instead, the music playing at full volume was none other than Elvis.
 Believe me, I appreciate Elvis just as much as the next person, but in this setting, it didn’t quite seem to fit.
 In my view, it would be as unexpected as going to Hard Rock Cafe and hearing opera arias.
 But what can I say?
 I had heard from an Italian native or two that, similarly to how I am obsessed with pretty much anything Italian, Italians are rather obsessed with America.
 Apparently this extends past T-shirts and American phrases to popular songs as well; though I was disappointed at the selection at the time, I will say that if this is true, then overall, Italians show good taste in their appreciation of American music!

 And finally, I need to publicly record my nerdy moment: hearing an Italian ambulance, figuring out the interval—also the exact notes, adjusting for the Doppler effect—and mentally practicing how to demonstrate the sound on my violin to my students when I got back to “gli Stati Uniti!”